karolcia77/Waffle/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
     help       Prints this message or the help of the given subcommand(s) syrup      Creates a bytecode file.
-    with     Runs specified bytecode file.
+    titbits    Reverses specified bytecode file into the waffle source code. with       Runs specified bytecode file.
 ```